 hi, i’m paris martineau

-previously — i chronicled the unchecked growth of the tech industry and its consequences. most recently, i spent five years as a reporter at The Information, where my investigations into corporate misconduct at high-flying startups resulted in the resignation of three CEOs (and one COO, but who’s counting?) and a startup filing for bankruptcy, among other things. my 2021 investigation into the deadly toll of Amazon’s trucking boom led to policy changes at Amazon and received an honorable mention at the SABEW awards.
+previously — i chronicled the unchecked growth of the tech industry as a reporter at The Information, Wired, and The Outline (RIP). my investigations into corporate misconduct at high-flying startups resulted in the resignation of three CEOs (and one COO but who’s counting?) and a startup filing for bankruptcy. my 2021 investigation into the deadly toll of Amazon’s trucking boom led to policy changes at Amazon and received an honorable mention at the SABEW awards.

-always — looking to speak with workers about acts of injustice. do you have a story to tell about corporate accountability, government (mis)regulation, or food safety? reach out. i’m more than happy to explain how talking to a reporter on-background (i.e., anonymously) works and find a way for us to safely connect.
+always — looking to speak with workers about acts of injustice. do you have a story to tell about corporate accountability, government (mis)regulation, or food safety? reach out. i’m more than happy to explain how talking to a reporter on background (i.e., anonymously) works and find a way for us to connect.

 contact me securely via...